 Some of the dozen allegations levelled against male teachers were similarly based in gossip and innuendo, as occurred twice at Maple Bay on Vancouver Island and on Salt Spring and Mayne Islands.
-A local trustee lambasted the teacher at Maple Bay (#11) for "the beating of his wife [which] has been going on now for a twelve months."23 The talk there five years later (#15) was of the single male teacher "keeping company with...a widow lady that resides close by."24 One of the two Salt Spring schools (#13) was located in an area settled by Black families from the United States during the gold rush beginning in the late 1850s.
-The school's two Black trustees accused the Salt Spring teacher of helping their White trustee counterpart prevent his underage daughter from running away with a Black man.25 A recent school-leaver on Mayne (#16) alleged that the teacher had, as well as using profane language, drawn images of "girls' nakedness on the benches and on the ceiling" of the school.26
+A local trustee lambasted the teacher at Maple Bay (#11) for "the beating of his wife [which] has been going on now for a twelve months."22 The talk there five years later (#15) was of the single male teacher "keeping company with... a widow lady that resides close by."23 One of the two Salt Spring schools (#13) was located in an area that had been settled by Black families from the United States beginning in the late 1850s during the gold rush.
+The school's two Black trustees accused the Salt Spring teacher of helping their White trustee counterpart prevent his underage daughter from running away with a Black man.24 A recent school-leaver on Mayne (#16) alleged that the teacher had, as well as using profane language, drawn images of "girls' nakedness on the benches and on the ceiling" of the school.25